dbarsam/blog/content/articles/2020-12-05-python-vscode-and-max-3.md

 ## Next Step

-The updated `bootstrap.py` and `launcher.cmd` scripts completes the third part of the tutorial.
-We now have a working workflow, even if it is somewhat clunky, to debug our Python package while it's running inside an embedded Python environment.
-In the [Part IV], we'll revisit this manual process and try out some different ways to make it automatic.
+The updated `bootstrap.py` and `launcher.cmd` scripts completes the third part of the tutorial and we now have a complete workflow (even if it is somewhat clunky) to debug our Python package while it's running inside an embedded Python environment.
+In the [Part IV], we'll start the refinement phase and start looking at different way to make this manual process an automatic one.

 [install_requires vs requirements files]: https://packaging.python.org/discussions/install-requires-vs-requirements/
 [debugger mode]: https://code.visualstudio.com/Docs/editor/debugging
 [part iv]: {filename}2020-12-07-python-vscode-and-max-4.md
 [remote debugging steps]: https://code.visualstudio.com/docs/python/debugging#_remote-script-debugging-with-ssh
+[previous article]: {filename}2020-12-03-python-vscode-and-max-2.md
+[part i]: {filename}2020-12-01-python-vscode-and-max-1.md
+[part ii]: {filename}2020-12-03-python-vscode-and-max-2.md